 The Lie That Rest Is Earned

-You’ve been running on empty for so long that you’ve forgotten what full feels like.
+You’ve been running on empty for so long that you’ve forgotten what it feels like to rest.

 You tell yourself you’ll rest when the project is done.
 When you hit your revenue goal.
 When you finally get caught up.
 When things slow down.